 Trump's younger brother hospitalized in New York -White House

-U.S. President Donald Trump's younger brother, Robert, has been hospitalized in New York, the White House said on Friday without providing details.
+U.S. President Donald Trump's younger brother Robert has been hospitalized in New York and the president plans to visit him on Friday, the White House said without providing details.

-"Yes he's been hospitalized," White House spokesman Judd Deer confirmed.
-Trump was expected to visit his brother later in the day, Deere said.

 - READ MORE ON: